hypernormalisation/StatementOnScambuster/README.md

 - https://discord.com/channels/610036506974748700/1057732225992499210
 - https://discord.com/channels/610036506974748700/1039246133945446410

 To our knowledge, and after checking with some of the players involved who made the reports to us, Blizzard did not action upon these or did not action upon these in any permanent ways.
-Many of these players who used such extreme and aggressive language are still playing WoW on the Golemagg server.
+Many of these players who used such extreme and aggressive language are still playing WoW Classic on the Golemagg server.

-My question is then, if we report the bigoted and intolerant treatment of our userbase to Blizzard and Blizzard do nothing, what recourse do we then have if this type of information-sharing is not possible in-game to protect players from antisocial behaviour?
+My question is then, if we report the bigoted and intolerant treatment of our userbase to Blizzard and Blizzard do nothing, what recourse do we then have if this type of information-sharing is not possible in-game to protect players from antisocial or violent behaviour?

 Should players from vulnerable demographics not have some recourse to organise amongst themselves to better protect their communities if Blizzard's approach to protecting these players and their dignity is often piecemeal at best, and non-existant at worst?